monty23monty/6th-Form-Bridging/Readme.md

 #### Benefits:
 - **Educational Value**: Provides insight into the manual process of conversion, which is valuable for understanding binary arithmetic.
-- **Customization**: Allows for more control over the conversion process, which can be modified or extended as needed.
+- **Customisation**: Allows for more control over the conversion process, which can be modified or extended as needed.
 - **Algorithmic Thinking**: Encourages thinking in terms of algorithms and problem-solving.
 - **Error Handling**: Provides the opportunity to implement custom error handling logic.
 - **Scalability**: Can be extended to handle larger numbers or additional conversion types.